gasparian/multiclass-semantic-segmentation/README.md

 ### Problem statement
 The semantic segmentation problem itself well-known in the deep-learning community, and there are already several "state of the art" approaches to build such models.
 So basically we need fully-convolutional network with some pretrained backbone for feature extraction to "map" input image with given masks (let's say each output channel represents the individual class).
-Here is example of semantic segmentation from cityscapes training set:
+Here is example of cityscapes annotation:

 <p align="center"> <img src="https://github.com/gasparian/semantic_segmentation_experiments/blob/master/imgs/download (72).png" height=300 /> </p>